Home

 Heat stress is considered to be the main factor underlying the early fatigue and dehydration seen during prolonged exercise in the heat.

 Researchers examined blood from 30 competitive cyclists who engaged in endurance training for two to four years prior to the investigation.

-None participated in any competitions or intensive training or had any clinical illness or medical or surgical treatments four months prior to the study.
+The lead researcher stated at the conclusion of the study that CAPE (one of the powerful compounds in propolis) just might promote athletic performance.
 So athletes - take your propolis especially during the summer.
 It just may give you a safe, natural competitive advantage!

-As reported in the International Journal of Dermatology in November of 2009, scientists found that propolis shows strong activity against warts.
+Reported in the International Journal of Dermatology in November of 2009, scientists found that propolis shows strong activity against warts.

-In a single-blind, randomized, 3-months trial, 135 patients with different types of warts received oral Propolis, Echinacea, or placebo.
+In a single-blind, randomized, 3-months trial, 135 patients with different types of warts received oral Propolis, Echinacea, or a placebo.

 In patients with plane and common warts treated with Propolis, cure was achieved in 75% and 73% of patients, respectively.
 These results were significantly better than those associated with Echinacea treatment or placebo.